 CIRP Training Testimonial -- Alexa Stern

 "While interning at the Center for Injury Research and Prevention during my senior year at the University of Pennsylvania, I assisted with studies examining how children and their families cope with acute medical trauma and interventions to promote psychosocial adjustment in children who have experienced acute medical events.
 I also aided in the distribution of the Cellie Cancer Coping Kit to CHOP patients.
-My time spent with the team was invaluable because it was through my work with them that I realized my passion for Pediatric Psychology.
-I owe my mentor, Dr. Marsac, many thanks for her guidance and encouragement.
+My time spent with the team was invaluable because it was through my work with them that I realized my passion for pediatric psychology.
+I owe my mentor, Dr. Meghan Marsac, many thanks for her guidance and encouragement.
 Now that I have graduated, I will be putting both my bachelor's degree in Psychology and the skills I learned at CIRP to good use as a research assistant for the Behavioral Diabetes Research Program at the Children's National Medical Center in Washington, DC.
-I hope to pursue my PhD in Clinical Psychology and continue working in Pediatrics.
+I hope to pursue my PhD in Clinical Psychology and continue working in pediatrics.
 Thank you, Meghan Marsac, Kristen Kohser, and the rest of the CIRP team for such a positive experience!"CHOP Mentor: Meghan Marsac, PhD

 CIRP Training Testimonial -- Annie Ferris

 Research Assistant (2012-2013)